AsaRy13/AsaRy13/README.md

 ## Technologies and Tools

 - Proficient in: HTML, CSS, C#, and Python.
-- Skills: Attention to detail, thourogh, and inquisitive.
+- Skills: Attention to detail, thorough, and inquisitive.

 ## Let's Connect!